Frequently Asked Questions

 I maintain a limited caseload to support individualized, depth-oriented care.

-• If you are insightful, capable, and high-functioning on the outside—but internally feel anxious, overwhelmed, disconnected, shut down, highly aware of others, sensitive to your environment, or like you are working much harder than others just to get through everyday life—you may be in the right place.
+If you are thoughtful, insightful, and deeply aware of others—but internally feel anxious, overwhelmed, disconnected, shut down, sensitive to your environment, or like you are working much harder than others just to get through everyday life—you may be in the right place.

-You may also struggle to identify your own feelings, needs, or internal cues, even while appearing thoughtful, successful, and put together on the outside.
+You may struggle to identify your own feelings, needs, or internal cues, even while spending a great deal of energy adapting, coping, or trying to hold things together.

 If talk therapy has helped you understand your story, but not fully change how you feel inside, I invite you to schedule a consultation.